EnochEssien/Tensorflow_FaceMask_ObjectDetector/README.md

 ## How to use

-To run the Object Detection Script, all you'd have to do is simply download this repository, and in the edit the PATHs in the script,
+To run the Object Detection Script, all you'd have to do is simply download this repository, and edit the PATHs in the script,

 ***PipelinePATH*** : this points to the "pipeline.config" file seen in the folder in this project